 Media Streams Overview

-Media Streams gives access to the raw audio stream of your Programmable Voice calls by sending the live audio stream of the call to a destination of your choosing using WebSockets.
+Media Streams provides access to the raw audio from a Programmable Voice call by streaming it over WebSockets to a destination you specify.
 This enables use cases such as real-time transcriptions, sentiment analysis, voice authentication, and more.
-Raw audio can also be streamed into Twilio Voice calls from another application, enabling use cases such as conversational IVR or integrations with real-time conversations with an AI chat bot assistant.
+You can also stream raw audio into a Twilio Voice call from another application, enabling conversational Interactive Voice Response (IVR) or real-time interactions with an AI chatbot.

 Support for Twilio Regions

-In order to get started with Media Streams, you should first be familiar with making and/or receiving Voice Calls with Twilio.
-If this is your first time building with Twilio Programmable Voice, complete one of the Voice quickstarts(link takes you to an external page).
+To get started with Media Streams, first make sure you're familiar with making and receiving voice calls with Twilio.
+If this is your first time building with Twilio Programmable Voice, complete one of the Voice quickstarts.

-Before you start building with Media Streams, you need to decide whether unidirectional or bidirectional streams are best for your use case.
+Before you build with Media Streams, decide whether you need a unidirectional or bidirectional stream.
 The sections below explain the differences between each option and provide links to helpful docs and resources.

 With unidirectional Media Streams, you can receive the inbound audio track (the audio that is incoming to Twilio), the outbound audio track (the audio that Twilio is generating on the call), or both tracks.